Pearls Before Swine by Stephan Pastis for June 13, 2016

 10. Missing large

-Seasider48 almost 8 years ago
+Seasider48 over 8 years ago

 I still have a landline.
 I find it does not work well as a strangulation device but it is fine for bludgeoning.
 I could never understand why I would want a cell phone – go outside to make phone calls?
 Sheesh!